shadefactor/acme.sh/001_MyNotes.md

     $ cd ~/letsencrypt/acme.sh-master/dnsapi
     $ nano dns_cf.sh
-    $ uncomment line 4 and line 6 and paste in our API values from CloudFlare into this script and save the file
+    $ uncomment line 4 and line 6
+    $ paste in our API value from CloudFlare
+    $ and matt's email address
+    $ exit nano and save this file

 For CloudFlare, we will set two environment variables that acme.sh (specifically, the `dns_cf` script from the `dnsapi` subdirectory)